• Skip to primary navigation

 There are beautifully designed Taiwanese gifts on display, such as chopsticks, jewelry, and ceramics.
 A nice place to spend an hour or two!

-7. Feel tiny at the Chang Kai-Shek Memorial Hall
+7. Feel tiny at the Chiang Kai-Shek Memorial Hall

 Chang Kai-Shek Memorial Hall Taipei

-Loved by some but hated by most due to the period known as the ‘White Terror’ during which more than 140,000 Taiwanese were taken prisoner, he remains the longest-ruling leader of Taiwan until this day.
+While Chang Kai-Shek is loved by some he's hated by most due to the awful period known as the ‘White Terror’.
+During this period more than 140.000 Taiwanese were taken prisoner.

 For important people, they tend to build important buildings, which they certainly did in Taipei.
 The Chang Kai-Shek Memorial Hall is immense, I felt so teeny tiny in comparison…